Obama: Trump Has 'Enough Craziness' to Be President

-'He is somebody who I think is not lacking in confidence, which is … probably a prerequisite for the job'
+'He is somebody who I think is not lacking in confidence, which is … probably a prerequisite for the job'+ READ ARTICLE

 President Obama gave his successor Donald Trump a bit of a compliment during a wide-ranging interview with ABC News‘ George Stephanopoulos, saying the president-elect had the right amount of “craziness” needed to lead the country.